kentb3217-ai/Random-Walk-Simulations/README.md

 - Random walk functions in 2D, 3D, and in vector format
 - 5000 iterations, although capable of more

+Features:
+- Visualization of random walk in 2D and 3D in static and animated graphs
+- Utilization of array slicing and NumPy's cumsum function to increase performance for the random walk functions

 Graphs and animations:

 ![Random Walk in 2D for 5000 iterations](RandomWalk2D.mp4)